-most of the off-road was recourse was rerouted so that starters for the marathon the felt like I was wearing lead nuclear reactor or combating climate change, the frame-work will address them all. ning issues, such as consermajor projects such as a new vatories and extensions, or which starts today.
-Whether it is smaller plantheir say on how the borough will develop in the future.
+nuclear reactor or combating climate change, the frame-work will address them all. ning issues, such as consermajor projects such as a new valories and extensions, or which starts today Whether it is smaller planwill be addressed as part of this consultation."
+It will also cover issues like how many houses Copoland needs and where; how much land is needed for work

-Council leader Elame Woodburn said: "It is impor-tant people are able to have needs and where; how much